h1romas4/zellij-datetime/README.md

 ## Settings

-The time zone can be specified by placing `.zellij-datetime.kdl` in the Zellij startup directory.
+The timezone can be specified by placing `.zellij-datetime.kdl` in the Zellij startup directory.
 For example, If you are running Zellij from `.bashrc`, it will be `~/.zellij-datetime.kdl`.

 ```